anannerup/AreYouBuffed/README.md

 - **Weapon enchants** (oils, stones, shaman imbues) are *not* regular auras — WoW's API only exposes them through `GetWeaponEnchantInfo()`.
 On builds that expose the specific enchant ID, a mismatch (wrong oil on your weapon) is reported the same as "missing."
 On builds that only expose "something is applied, but not what," it's reported as **unknown** rather than a false positive or negative — the addon would rather stay quiet than nag you about a buff you already have.
 - At `PLAYER_LOGIN`, every built-in database entry is resolved against your own client's spell data (no network calls — the client already ships name/icon for every real spell ID).
 Entries that don't resolve are flagged in the UI so you can see at a glance if something in the built-in list is stale.

-## FAQ

-**Does this track other raid members' buffs?**
-No — player-only, by design.
-It's a personal readiness check, not a raid buff monitor.

-**Will it interrupt me by force-declining ready checks?**
-Only if you leave "Automatically click 'No'..." enabled in Options (on by default) *and* you're missing something marked **required**.
-Optional entries never block a ready check.

-**A buff I picked from the Browse list shows `(unverified)`.
-What does that mean?**
-None of its spell IDs matched anything in your client's own spell database.
-It may be a stale ID from a patch change.
-Please verify on Wowhead and either report it, or track the correct one manually via "Add custom spell ID" in the My Buffs tab.

-**Can I use this on multiple characters?**
-Yes — tracked buffs are stored per-character (`AreYouBuffedCharDB`), while sound/ready-check/position options are shared account-wide (`AreYouBuffedDB`).

----

 ## For developers